 Total Pension Liability reported under GASB Statements No. 67 and 68 differs from the Pension Benefit Obligation calculated for funding purposes in several ways, including the following differences.
 First, Total Pension Liability measured at fiscal year-end is a roll-forward of liabilities calculated at the beginning of the year and is based upon a beginning of year census.
-Second, Total Pension Liability is based upon a discount rate determined by a blend of the assumed investment return to the extent the fiduciary net position is available to make payments.
+Second, Total Pension Liability is based upon a discount rate determined by a blend of the assumed investment return to the extent the fiduciary net position is available to make payments and at a municipal bond rate to the extent that the fiduciary net position is unavailable to make payments.
 Differences between the discount rate and assumed investment return have ranged from zero to six basis points at the last three fiscal year-ends.
 The third distinct difference is that Total Pension Liability includes a provision for Supplemental COLAS that may be granted in the future, while Pension Benefit Obligation for funding purposes includes only Supplemental COLAS that have been already been granted.